 In the works of some authors, such as Anne Rice, the Gender Flip version of this trope (i.e., male vampires attracted to other males) does exist; typically, they (like standard-issue female 'lesbian' vampires) are bisexual rather than exclusively same-sex attracted.

 If one were to use Fridge Logic, vampires don't reproduce through sex (except for when they do), and most half-vampyrs are usually bad news for them.
 So gender preference is just cosmetic anyway.

-Lesbian vampire is a Sub-Trope of Discount Lesbians.
+Lesbian Vampire is a Sub-Trope of Discount Lesbians and often of Depraved Homosexual.
 See also Horny Devils and Hemo Erotic.